vega/altair/doc/user_guide/data.rst

 A `GeoDataFrame` is a `DataFrame` including a special column with spatial geometries.
 Where Altair only accesses dataframe columns and not dataframe indices for a `DataFrame` this is not the case for a `GeoDataFrame`.
-The `__geo_interface__` of a `GeoDataFrame` registers the draframe indices as a commonly used identifier on the top-level of each Feature with the key-name "id".
+The `__geo_interface__` of a `GeoDataFrame` registers the dataframe indices as a commonly used identifier on the top-level of each Feature with the key-name "id".
 If there is a column name in your `GeoDataFrame` with the name "id", it is accesible as "properties.id" in Altair.